 From medical secretary to court reporter to property manager to owner of a special events decorating company, Carol’s resume reads as if she doesn’t know what she wants to be when she grows up.
 But one thing that has remained constant through the years is her love for writing.
 She currently pens fun and fast-paced inspirational romance and romantic suspense stories.
-Her books have been nominated for a RITA® award and an RT Reviewers’ Choice Best Book Award.
+Her books have won several awards and been nominated for two RITA® awards and an RT Reviewers’ Choice Best Book Award.

-Carol lives in sunshiny Central Florida with her husband, who is her own real-life hero, and writes her stories under the shade of the huge oaks in her yard.
+Carol splits her time between sunshiny Central Florida and the mountains of North Carolina.
+She’s also a popular speaker, presenting workshops on a variety of craft topics.
 Besides writing, she works alongside her music minister husband singing and playing the piano.
-She enjoys sailing, hiking, camping—almost anything outdoors.
-Her two grown daughters and grandkids live too far away for her liking, so she now pours all that nurturing into taking care of a fat and sassy black cat and a highly spoiled dachshund.
+She also enjoys sailing, hiking, camping—almost anything outdoors.
+Her two grown daughters and grandkids live too far away for her liking, so she now pours all that nurturing into taking care of two sassy black cats.

 Smudge stretching his legs at a rest area in Virginia

-In Out for Justice, Lexi has three cats, Suki, Itsy and Midnight.
+In Survive the Night Lexi has three cats, Suki, Itsy and Midnight.
 Here are the real-life Itsy and Suki.
 We rescued Suki (our Siamese) from our church parking lot, and she gave us many years of love until we lost her in November 2014 at the ripe old age of 17½.
 Itsy came from the Humane Society, basically unadoptable because of her age.
 (She was seven.
 Everyone wants the kittens.)
-Her name was tongue-in-cheek, because I’m sure she hasn’t been “itsy” anytime in the last decade.
+Her name was tongue-in-cheek, because I’m sure she hadn’t been “itsy” anytime in the last decade.

 We rescued Midnight from the pound an hour or two before his time was up.
-He likes to drink out of a bottle and he loves taking pills.
-If there’s an empty box around, he’ll figure out how to get in it, no matter how small.
+He liked to drink out of a bottle and loved taking pills.
+If there was an empty box around, he would figure out how to get in it, no matter how small.